ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * For 'group_mode', the Group Manager SHOULD use the CBOR simple value "true" (0xf5).

-* If 'group_mode' has value "true" (0xf5), the Group Manager SHOULD use the same default values defined in {{Section 14.2 of I-D.ietf-ace-key-groupcomm-oscore}} for the parameters 'sign_enc_alg', 'sign_alg', and 'sign_params'.
+* If 'group_mode' has value "true" (0xf5), the Group Manager SHOULD use the default values defined in {{Section 14.2 of I-D.ietf-ace-key-groupcomm-oscore}} as follows: the value of 'sign_enc_alg' for the parameter 'gp_enc_alg' defined in this document; the value of 'sign_alg' and 'sign_params' for the corresponding parameters defined in this document.

+   Editor's note: as per the text above, the referred version of {{I-D.ietf-ace-key-groupcomm-oscore}} still uses 'sign_enc_alg' as parameter name.
+The next version of {{I-D.ietf-ace-key-groupcomm-oscore}} will be updated in order to use 'gp_enc_alg' instead, as already done for this document and consistently with the naming used in the latest version of {{I-D.ietf-core-oscore-groupcomm}}.

 * If 'group_mode' has value "true" (0xf5), the Group Manager SHOULD use the CBOR simple value "false" (0xf4) for the parameter 'det_req'.